Welcome to the Siberian Cat World. We are all about the wonderful Siberian cats.

 They can have a few genetic conditions, such as Hereditary Heart Disease ( HCM), kidney disease and feline leukemia.
 You can avoid having those issues by making sure you get your kitten from a reputable breeder.

 A good breeder will thoroughly screen their cats for any conditions and will never allow a cat that has a genetic abnormality or a potential for disease to participate in breeding.
 At least in the USA, Canada, and Australia.
-(Although some Russian breeders are not always as diligent as they should be.)
+(Some Russian breeders are not always as diligent as they should be.)

 Buying a cat from a good Siberian cat breeder will guarantee that you will not encounter any grave issues with your cat’s health.
 You can read more about finding a good breeder here.